photoprism/photoprism-docs/docs/user-guide/settings/general.md

 When disabled, there is no *Archive*.
 Photos that have been archived beforehand will appear again in search results.

 #### :material-pencil: Edit ####
-When disabled, it is not possible to edit photo information.
+When disabled, it is not possible to edit photo details.

 #### :material-delete: Delete ####
 When disabled, permanent deletion of files from the archive is not possible.